 Arguably the most important factor to consider for alternatives to BPA is safety since the controversy about BPA revolves entirely around its safety.
 Replacing BPA with an alternative that is not at least as safe would be nonsensical and potentially regrettable.
 It is not likely that any alternative has been so thoroughly tested or so comprehensively and frequently reviewed by government agencies as BPA.
 Regardless, the evidence supporting the safety of BPA speaks for itself and cannot be dismissed.

-The most recent statement from a government agency on the safety of BPA is from the U.S. Food and Drug Administration (FDA) in February 2018, when the U.S. National Toxicology Program (NTO) released the results of the largest, most significant study ever conducted on BPA – the CLARITY Core Study.
+The U.S. Food and Drug Administration (FDA) issued a statement on the safety of BPA in February 2018, when the U.S. National Toxicology Program (NTP) released the results of the largest, most significant study ever conducted on BPA – the CLARITY Core Study.
 In a statement released in conjunction with the report, Dr. Stephen Ostroff, Deputy Commissioner for Foods and Veterinary Medicine at the U.S. Food and Drug Administration (FDA) noted: “our initial review supports our determination that currently authorized uses of BPA continue to be safe for consumers.”

 The reaffirms FDA’s June 2013 statement on the safety of BPA.
 Its bottom line on safety is concisely and unambiguously captured in the form of a Q&A that appears on the FDA website: